801 West Bay Drive, Suite 707, Largo, FL 33770

 4. Benefits are based on an individual’s average earnings during a lifetime of work under the Social Security system.
 The calculation is based on the 35 highest years of earnings.
 If an individual has years of low or no earnings, Social Security may count those years to bring the total years to 35.4

-5. There haven't always been cost-of-living adjustments (COLA) in Social Security benefits.
+5. There haven’t always been cost-of-living adjustments (COLA) in Social Security benefits.
 Before 1975, increasing benefits required an act of Congress; now, increases happen automatically, based on the Consumer Price Index.
-There was a COLA increase of 5.9% in 2022, but there was an increase of 1.3% in 2021.5
+There was a COLA increase of 2.8% for 2026 and an increase of 2.5% in 2025.5

-6. Social Security is a major source of retirement income for 64% of current retirees.6
+6. Social Security is a source of retirement income for 91% of current retirees.6

 7. Social Security benefits are subject to federal income taxes – but it wasn’t always that way.
 In 1983, Amendments to the Social Security Act made benefits taxable, starting with the 1984 tax year.7